 The Company or its affiliates may receive reasonable market-based acquisition or closing fees associated with acquisitions or refinancings of Farmland Investments.
 These fee amounts may change from time to time within the sole discretion of the Board.
-Please note that although we believe these fees to be fair and reasonable, the amounts are not determined through arm's-length negotiations.
+Although we believe these fees to be fair and reasonable, the amounts are not determined through arm's-length negotiations.

-1. Acquisition Fee upon Purchase of Property.

-We may receive an acquisition fee upon the purchase of any real estate property in the amount of 0.5% to 3% of the purchase price for such property.

-2. Loan Brokerage Commissions / Loan Origination Fees (Points).

-Where the borrowers have requested that the term of the loan be extended, we may collect loan extension fees for maturing loans from the borrower.
+- 1) Acquisition Fee upon Purchase of Property. - We may receive an acquisition fee upon the purchase of any real estate property in the amount of 0.5% to 3% of the purchase price for such property. - 2) Loan Brokerage Commissions / Loan Origination Fees (Points). - We typically receive an origination fee upon the closing of a mortgage loan or operating line of credit that is a small percentage of the total loan amount.
+Where the borrowers have requested that the term of a loan be extended, we may collect loan extension fees as well. - 3) Participation Interest Management Fees.
+To the extent the Company sells participation interests in any loan, the Company may take a fee from interest payments to participants (not borrowers) in exchange for managing and servicing the loan obligation.

-DISTRIBUTIONS TO THE MEMBERS OF THE COMPANY
+Distributions to the Members of the Company